mozilla/firefox-translations-models/README.md

 You can run model evaluation locally by running `bash scripts/update-results.sh`.
 Make sure to set environment variables `GCP_CREDS_PATH` and `AZURE_TRANSLATOR_KEY` to use Google and Microsoft APIs.
 If you want to run it with `bergamot` only, remove mentions of those variables from `bash scripts/update-results.sh` and remove `microsoft,google` from `scripts/eval.sh`.

-## Training data

-Do not use [SacreBLEU](https://github.com/mjpost/sacrebleu) datasets as a part of training data, otherwise evaluation will not be correct.

-To see SacreBLEU datasets run `sacrebleu --list`.

 # Currently supported Languages